chasehainsworth/safar_web/docs/knownissues.md

 The following are known issues with the application:

-- In the update account page, users can click next before an image upload is finished and it will fail.

 - If a faulty entry is in the database (doesn't match the database schema), pages that access that data can infinitely load (or fail to load).

 - The administrator page loads all existing providers at once.